mrismanaziz/Reforestation/README.md

-## Why did the knife dress up in a suit?
-Because it wanted to look sharp
+## What did the digital clock say to the grandfather clock?
+Look, no hands!